Core Course Requirements

 - M.S. students are required to complete two courses from the list of core courses with a grade of B or better.

 - Ph.D. students are required to complete three courses from the list of core courses, i.e., one beyond their M.S., with a grade of B or better.
-One of the courses must be either MATH 530, or MECH 568).
+One of the courses must be either MATH 530, or MECH 568, or CBE 521.